 Accrued investment income includes revenue from the investment portfolio that is earned but not yet received and is reported as accrued investment income in the Statements of Assets, Liabilities, and Deficit of Assets Over Liabilities - Modified Cash Basis.
-The change in accrued investment income is recorded in the Deficit of Assets Over Liabilities.
+The change in accrued investment income is recorded in net investment income received in the Statements of Cash Receipts and Disbursements and Changes in Cash, Cash Equivalents and Invested Assets (Unrestricted) - Modified Cash Basis.